-Jamie Lee Curtis Opened Up About Opioid Addiction & Her Recovery In A Candid New Interview
+Jamie Lee Curtis Opened Up About A 10-Year Battle With Opioid Addiction & Her Recovery

 After years of suffering in silence behind the scenes, Jamie Lee Curtis revealed that she was addicted to opioids for nearly a decade, according to a new interview with People.
 The Halloween star has been sober for quite some time now, she told the outlet, but getting to that point was an undoubtedly difficult feat.